patthebug/msan622/final-project/README.md

 ## Introduction ##

-Using 4 different types of visualizations, I am trying to distinguish between white and red wine with respect to their chemical contents and trying to understand what makes them different.
+Using 5 different types of visualizations, I am trying to distinguish between white and red wine with respect to their chemical contents and trying to understand what makes them different.
 The description about the wine can be found [here](http://en.wikipedia.org/wiki/Vinho_Verde).
 The four visualizations are:

 1. Bubble plot
 2. Scatter plot matrix
 3. Parallel co-ordinates plot
 4. Heat map
+5. Stacked bar plot

 ## Bubble Plot ##
 During the development of this visualization, I wanted to present flexibility to the user which is why this plot provides some level of freedom to the user to select the variables for the X, Y axes and also for the size of the bubble.